 Universities Center at Dallas

 International Studies Program

-Texas A&M University-Commerce began as East Texas Normal College in 1889, when founder William Leonidas Mayo opened the doors to a one-building campus in Cooper.
-His creed, which continues today, was “ceaseless industry, fearless investigation, unfettered thought, and unselfish service to others.”
-The institution’s history of dynamic change began in 1894 when “Mayo’s College” moved to Commerce.
-The state of Texas took over the campus in 1917 and the name was changed to East Texas State Normal College.
+Texas A&M University-Commerce began as East Texas Normal College in 1889 when founder William Leonidas Mayo opened the doors to a one-building campus in Cooper.
+After the original campus was destroyed by fire in 1894, Mayo moved the college 16 miles to Commerce, Texas to take advantage of westward railroad lines to Dallas and other parts of the state.
+His creed, which continues today, was “ceaseless industry, fearless investigation, unfettered thought and unselfish service to others."
+The State of Texas took over the campus in 1917 and the name was changed to East Texas State Normal College.
 In 1923, the school was renamed East Texas State Teachers College.
 The graduate program was added in 1935, and in 1957 the Legislature, recognizing that the purpose of the institution had broadened from teacher education, changed the name to East Texas State College.
-Following the inauguration of the first doctoral program in 1962, the school became East Texas State University.
-In 1996, the institution joined The Texas A&M University System and became Texas A&M University-Commerce.
-Today, at the Commerce campus, the Mesquite Metroplex Center, the Universities Center at Dallas, Navarro College Partnership, and through state-of-the-art telecommunications and internet-based instruction, the University meets the undergraduate, graduate, and professional needs of the citizens of Northeast Texas and beyond.
-Its mission is achieved through teaching, scholarly activities and research, and service activities on its campuses and in the community and region.
+Following the inauguration of the first doctoral program in 1962, the name was changed to East Texas State University.
+In 1996, the institution entered The Texas A&M University System and became Texas A&M University-Commerce.
+Today, on the Commerce campus, the Metroplex Center, the Rockwall Facility, the Universities Center at Dallas, Navarro College Partnership, and through state-of-the-art distance learning, the University meets the undergraduate, graduate and professional needs of the citizens of Northeast Texas and beyond.
+Its mission is achieved through teaching, scholarship and service activities on its campuses, and in the community and region.

 Texas A&M University-Commerce will be recognized as a premier regional university, distinctive for high expectations, a nurturing environment, and innovations in the enhancement of learning to produce graduates who distinguish themselves in their chosen careers and as active, contributing members of society.